Welcome Bay

 Waipuna Park is large enough for rugby, rugby league, cricket, cross country.

 With plenty of trees, Waipuna Park is an ideal place for a family picnic.
 An upgrade of the existing playground has been completed, with new swings, a barbecue, water fountain, accessible picnic table, seating, a new a 3×3 basketball court, and a new concrete pathway that starts at the northern end of the park, running alongside the middle sports fields on Kaitemako Road and into and around the playground and basketball court.
-Cricket nets will be installed at the northern end of the park in the next few months, after the sports fields have been upgraded.
-Work is currently underway to join up the existing footpath at the northern end of Kaitemako Road to the new pathway.
+Cricket nets have been installed at the northern end of the park.
 The family friendly environment is pram friendly, has parking, toilets and a pavilion for hire.
 There are walkways and board walks from Waipuna Park to Johnson Reserve, – it’s worth walking to see the waterfall.
 Johnson Reserve is dog friendly with doggy poo bins available.
 Ideal for entire family.
 Perfect path for dogs and kids, with large grassy areas and eucalyptus trees.
 Benches scattered about in quiet setting.

-Johnson Reserve – natural play equipment is constructed of timber and rope has been added at the southern end near the Meander Drive entrance and new seating, picnic tables, rubbish bins and a drinking fountain will be installed over the next few months.
+Johnson Reserve – natural play equipment is constructed of timber and rope has been added at the southern end near the Meander Drive entrance and new seating, picnic tables, rubbish bins and a drinking fountain have been installed.

-Waitaha Reserve has a play area with kids swings and slides, a skate bowl and a basketball hoop.
-Behind this area is a large grass area suitable for frisbee throwing, or any sport that throws a ball around or bring your picnic blanket and enjoy the view of the inner harbour.
+Waitaha Reserve has a play area with kids swings and slides, a skate bowl and a basketball hoop- bring your picnic blanket and enjoy the view of the inner harbour.

 There are numerous parks scattered throughout Welcome Bay that are dedicated for kids adventure playgrounds.